DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 For Kai it takes around 15 minutes to reach this place by subway.
 This area around capital Urzak became a business center with lots of modern buildings.

-"Kai, sorry that I made you wait" - a lively voice could be heard.
+"Kai, sorry that I made you wait." - a lively voice could be heard.

 Kai looked in the direction of vice.
 There is been standing silver-haired young girl with a bag in her hand.

-"Jeanne you're right on time?
+"Jeanne, you're right on time?
 I honestly thought I'd have to wait another hour"

 "<span title="Just dunno how to make it cute in english">Mu</span>?
 How rude!" - she pouted.

 But it ended pretty quickly and she already smiled.

-"Since I'm leaving to capital on next week, I'll make exception this time"
+"Since I'm leaving to capital on next week, I'll make exception this time."

-Jeanne E Anisu
+Jeanne E Anisu.

 She is somewhat tall, comparing to most girls of her age, and has slender figure.
 Together with long silver hair, her face gives off a dignified aura fitting to a model on magazine's cover.